reactiveui/website/input/docs/handbook/when-any/index.md

 ### Watching single property

+`WhenAnyValue` will return the initial value of the property, and any subsequent changes to the property.

-This returns an observable that yields the current value of `Foo` each time it changes:
+For example, this returns an observable that yields the current value of `Foo`, and any subsequent changes:

 ```cs
 this.WhenAnyValue(x => x.Foo)